Quarterly Global Warming Report

 Some of the highlights of the report are presented in the graphs below.
 To see a detailed description of a given graph, click on the “Figure Details” below the graph.

-12-Month Trailing Average of Global Average Air Temperature (F)
+12-Month Trailing Average of Global Temperature from Jan 2022 to Sept 2024

 Figure 2 Details (click to view)